infrablocks/terraform-aws-access-control/README.md

 ### Running the build

 Running the build requires an AWS account and AWS credentials.
 You are free to configure credentials however you like as long as an access key ID and secret access key are available.
 These instructions utilise [aws-vault](https://github.com/99designs/aws-vault) which makes credential management easy and secure.

-To provision module infrastructure, run tests and then destroy that infrastructure, execute:
+To run the full build, including unit and integration tests, execute:

 ```bash
 aws-vault exec <profile> -- ./go